Kadaň: 11th–18th centuries

-The first written mention of Kadaň is from 1183. it was probably founded as a market settlement during the colonization of the area at the turn of the 11th and 12th centuries.
+The first written mention of Kadaň is from 1183.
+It was probably founded as a market settlement during the colonisation of the area at the turn of the 11th and 12th centuries.
 In 1186, Duke Frederick donated the settlement to the Knights Hospitaller.
 Around 1260, Kadaň was promoted to a free royal town and the castle was built.
 An extensive fire in 1362 destroyed the town and the castle, but everything was restored and supplemented with better fortifications.
 However, King Charles IV granted it several municipal rights (a vineyard, and an annual market) that made it flourish again.

 In 1421, during the Hussite Wars, the town was conquered by the Hussites, who controlled it until the end of the wars.
 From the mid-15th century, the town was pledged to various creditors of the royal chamber.
 The most notable of them was the Lobkowicz family, who held the town from 1469 to 1519.
 Jan Hasištejnský of Lobkowicz founded the Franciscan Monastery and the Church of the Fourteen Holy Helpers.

 In 1534, "Kadaň religious peace" was negotiated here between Württemberg Protestants and Emperor Ferdinand I for the Catholic side.
-After the Battle of White Mountain in 1620, violent re-Catholicization began in Kadaň.
+After the Battle of White Mountain in 1620, violent re-Catholicisation began in Kadaň.
 During the Thirty Years' War, in 1631, 1635 and 1648, Kadaň suffered from fires and plundering by various armies.
 The Kadaň Castle remained a ruin until the second half of the 18th century, when it was rebuilt into barracks by Empress Maria Theresa.